blockapps/eth-pruner/README.md

     stack install --ghc-options="-threaded -rtsopts"

-The `--ghc-options="-thread -rtsopts"` allows for using multiple cores if available on the machine.
+The `--ghc-options="-threaded -rtsopts"` allows for using multiple cores if available on the machine.

 ## Executables